No Time to Die: Plot

-A young Madeleine Swann witnesses the murder of her mother by Lyutsifer Safin, whose family was assassinated by Swann's father Mr. White under orders from Ernst Stavro Blofeld.
-Swann shoots Safin and flees, falling into a frozen lake, but Safin rescues her.
+A young Madeleine Swann witnesses her mother's murder by Lyutsifer Safin, whose family was murdered by Madeleine's father, Mr. White, under orders from Ernst Stavro Blofeld.
+Madeleine shoots Safin and flees, falling into a frozen lake.
+Safin spares her.

-In the present, after Blofeld's arrest, Swann travels to Matera with James Bond.
-She asks Bond to visit the nearby grave of his ex-lover Vesper Lynd, where he survives an explosion orchestrated by Spectre operatives led by Primo, a mercenary with a bionic eye.
-Bond escapes with Swann but ends their relationship, believing that she betrayed him.
+About a year after Blofeld's arrest, Madeleine travels to Matera with James Bond and persuades him to visit his ex-lover Vesper Lynd's grave to help Bond get over her.
+While Bond visits the tomb, it explodes, and Bond is attacked by SPECTRE operatives led by Primo, a mercenary with a bionic eye.
+While fleeing with Bond, Madeleine receives a congratulatory phone call from Blofeld.
+Bond accuses Madeleine of betraying him and sends her away, saying they will never meet again.

-Five years later, Spectre agents extract MI6 scientist Valdo Obruchev, who is secretly working for Safin, from a laboratory in London and steal Project Heracles, a programmable DNA-targeting nanobot weapon developed under M's oversight.
-Retired and living in Jamaica, Bond is contacted by CIA ally Felix Leiter and State Department agent Logan Ash, who ask for Bond's help extracting Obruchev from a Spectre party in Cuba.
-Bond declines but later accepts after Nomi, his successor as Agent 007, warns him not to interfere with her own extraction of Obruchev and puts him in contact with M, who refuses to answer his questions about Heracles.
+Five years later, SPECTRE agents infiltrate an MI6 laboratory to kidnap scientist Valdo Obruchev, who secretly works for Safin, and steal Project Heracles, a programmable DNA-targeting nanobot bioweapon developed under M's oversight.
+Living a quiet life in Jamaica, Bond is asked by CIA ally Felix Leiter and State Department agent Logan Ash to extract Obruchev from a Spectre party in Cuba.
+Bond accepts after Nomi, his successor as Agent 007, warns him not to interfere with her extraction of Obruchev and puts him in contact with M, who refuses to explain Heracles.

-Bond infiltrates the party with Paloma, a Cuban agent assisting Leiter.
-Blofeld, overseeing the gathering from Belmarsh through Primo's bionic eye, disperses a nanobot mist to kill Bond.
-However, Obruchev reprogrammed the nanobots under Safin's orders to kill the Spectre members instead.
-Outmaneuvering Nomi with Paloma's help, Bond brings Obruchev to Ash and Leiter aboard a trawler.
-Ash, also working for Safin, shoots Leiter and traps him with Bond below deck, fleeing with Obruchev after blowing up the ship.
-Leiter dies of his wounds, but Bond escapes.
+Bond infiltrates the Spectre party with Leiter's Cuban agent Paloma.
+Blofeld, overseeing the party from Belmarsh prison through Primo's bionic eye, deploys a nanobot mist to kill Bond, but Obruchev programmed the nanobots under Safin's orders to kill the Spectre members instead.
+Bond takes Obruchev to Ash and Leiter aboard a trawler.
+As Bond questions Obruchev about Heracles and Blofeld, Obruchev looks to Ash, exposing him as his co-conspirator.
+Ash shoots Leiter and traps him with Bond below deck, then triggers explosives to sink the ship as he flees with Obruchev.
+Bond escapes but Leiter dies.